paullai-dev/fintech-protractor/README.md

 This is an example showing Protractor end-to-end tests for a non-angular application that includes a page object and a simple helper method.

-The application being tested is a responsive website.
+The application being tested is a website.

 Mobile emulation is also included as a part of the implementation.